 The only long-lasting solution I know of out of this nationwide, multi-faceted confusion is real democracy — which would include women’s public authority supported by funded sovereignty (a term coined by Prof. Mann to mean basic income for voters).
 In other words, can we take time for meaningful conversation with less gobbledygook jargon, more defining of our terms, and with real action steps towards updating our U.S. institutions (including the U.S. Constitution)?
 My Real Democracy webpage has a working definition, some resources, and some transition steps.

 I first shared this quote in two 2019 blogs about impeaching Trump.
-Here’s how I quoted Walker in the second blog, WHO’S YOUR CLAN MOTHER?
+Here’s how I quoted Walker in the second blog, item #4 in WHO’S YOUR CLAN MOTHER?
 Saying STOP is women’s public authority—including Impeachment (Sept.
 11, 2019):

 Etymologically, the word “impeach” means to hinder, prevent, impede, fetter.
 Of interest is the women’s tradition in the Shuar nation of telling men when to “stop” some destructive behavior.
 Examples cited by John Perkins and Alice Walker are cutting down trees, hunting, warfare, but such responsibility to hinder could just as easily be applied to on-going actions by our sitting president.
 Here is how Alice Walker described this responsibility in 2002 (italics are Walker’s):